-Five minutes of clicker training five days a week will change the relationship with your bird.
+Five minutes of clicker training five days a week will change your relationship with your bird.
 If you have a screamer or a biter that’s hard to handle, start with clicker training.
 You will be amazed at its effectiveness.

-We have these birds for years and assume that they are of a certain sex because we were told that at some point with no verification.
+We have had these birds for years and assume that they are of a certain sex because we were told that at some point with no verification.

-It is opaque to me why, a pet bird companion will not spend $20 and get its bird DNA sexed?
+It is opaque to me why a pet bird companion will not spend $20 and get its bird DNA sexed?
 A bird that is not laying eggs proves nothing.
 Eggs can slip out the fallopian tube and get caught in folds of fat.

 Lack of egg production does only implies male but proves nothing.

 Knowing if a bird is a female is especially helpful when a bird molts.
-Molting challenges all the birds systems but primarily the digestive system gets severely taxed as the system converts proteins into amino acids necessary to replace those thousands of feathers.
+Molting challenges all the bird’s systems but primarily the digestive system gets severely taxed as the system converts proteins into amino acids necessary to replace those thousands of feathers.

-If a bird should come into a brooding mode during the molt there is even more demand for calories, vitamins and other biologically neccessary chemicals and compounds (as much as a 30% bump in caloric demand is made during a brooding period by the body).
+If a bird should come into a brooding mode during the molt there is even more demand for calories, vitamins and other biologically necessary chemicals and compounds (as much as a 30% bump in caloric demand is made during a brooding period by the body).

-Brooding females can have a totally different personality when they are in the mommy mode.
+Brooding females can have a totally different personality when they are in mommy mode.
 You may not even recognize your bird during these periods.

-Look for it and know how to deal with your birds potential different personalities.
+Look for it and know how to deal with your bird’s potential different personalities.

 As an example, we rescued our Senegal, Peaches.
 She had spent literally seven years in a cage 22 hours a day and her only caregiver was a woman.
 We naturally assumed Peaches would bond with Catherine.

-We knew Senegal’s were basically a one person bird but surprisingly the only human that she will positively interact with is me – a man.
+We knew Senegal’s were basically a one-person bird but surprisingly the only human that she will positively interact with is me – a man.
 She will demonstrate outright defiance with anyone else including Catherine.

 Now take the African grey parrot (both Congos and timnehs).
-An African grey will bond from a young fledgling until its four or five with a single person.
+An African grey will bond from a young fledgling until it’s four or five with a single person.

 And then it may re-bond with another person in the family at the age of 5 or 6 if available.
-In the wild this keeps the species clean by reducing inbreeding.
+In the wild, this keeps the species clean by reducing inbreeding.

 Remember birds are flock animals and you are their flock